17 January - 20 February 2024

 Relevance for the call (1–7)

-- To what extent is the project relevant to research into the Holocaust, victims of the Holocaust and anti-Semitism?
+- To what extent does the project promote the development of research within the area of the call?

 - How well motivated is the nominee’s stay?

-- Is there a plan for the nominee’s participation at the host institution and other institutions in the country?
-How can the nominee contribute to the development of the host institution’s activities?
+- How well worked-out is the plan for the nominated researcher’s participation at the host institution and other institutions in the country?
+To what extent can the nominated researcher contribute to the development of the host institution’s activities?

-- How can the nominee contribute to the development of Swedish research in general in the relevant field?
+- To what extent can the nominated researcher contribute to the development of Swedish research in general within the field in question?